Ramy Youssef

 Ramy Youssef (رامي يوسف, /arz/; born March 26, 1991) is an American stand-up comedian, actor and writer.
 He is known for his role as Ramy Hassan on the Hulu comedy series Ramy (2019–2022), for which he won a Golden Globe Award for Best Actor – Television Series Musical or Comedy and a Peabody Award in 2020.
 He was also nominated for two Primetime Emmy Awards for Outstanding Directing for a Comedy Series and Outstanding Lead Actor in a Comedy Series.

 Early life and education

-Ramy Youssef was born in 1991 in Queens, a borough of New York City, to Egyptian parents, and raised in Rutherford, New Jersey.
+Ramy Youssef was born in 1991 in Queens, a borough of New York City, to Egyptian immigrant parents, and raised in Rutherford, New Jersey.
 Ten years after emigrating from Egypt, his father became a manager at the Plaza Hotel in New York City.
-He was raised in a Muslim household, observing Islamic holidays, and remains a practicing Muslim.
+Youssef was raised in a Muslim household, observing Islamic holidays, and remains a practicing Muslim.

 Youssef attended Rutherford High School.
 In high school, he and his friend Steve Way appeared on their high school television program.
 He went on to study political science and economics at Rutgers University, Newark, but he left before graduating to enroll at William Esper Studio to focus on acting.

 Youssef speaks Arabic and English.
 His maternal grandfather was a French and Arabic interpreter at the United Nations.

 Youssef was the 2023 Distinguished Graduate recipient awarded by Rutherford High School, the local high school he attended.